albertopasqualetto/Bulk-WhatsappWeb-Sender/bulk-whatsappweb-sender/README.md

 ## How to

-Download your relative OS .zip, decompress it, open a terminal in the folder and start the program with `npm run start`, then follow the instructions.
+Clone the repo, decompress it, open a terminal in the folder and start the program with `npm run start`, then follow the instructions.

 Numbers without country prefix fallback on the same country prefix of the sender number.